-Blending Catholic Schoolhouse and Mother of Divine Grace in the Primary & Grammar Stages
+Blending Catholic Schoolhouse and Mother of Divine Grace in the Primary and Grammar Stages

 This is a post by Chantel Ricci, a contributing author of the Catholic Schoolhouse blog.

 As a member of a Catholic Schoolhouse Chapter and an enrolled Mother of Divine Grace family, I am often asked what it is like to juggle two curriculums.
 Truthfully, in our experience it has rarely felt as though we are following two separate curriculums!
 Because of the similar and classical philosophies of MoDG and CSH, both of the programs have blended and complemented each other well to create an enriching classical education for our family.

 I appreciate the daily lesson plans and accountability that MoDG provides for my family.
 The MoDG assignments and resources have exposed us to truth, goodness and beauty that I could not have encountered without the school’s guidance.
 At the same time, I love the enrichment and family unification that CSH brings to our family and homeschooling.
 The memory work is a part of our family culture and we love to come together for read-alouds and field trips that correspond with the topics being studied.
 Lastly, our CSH community and our Chapter’s class days are an aspect that would be unmatched from any lesson plan curriculum that we could otherwise follow.
 It is truly our favorite part of homeschooling!

 One of the aspects that I love about the MoDG curriculum is the absence of busy work— all of the assignments in our lesson plans have a purpose in the methodology.
 During the Primary Stage (K-2nd grade), actual time spent for lessons are minimal, which allows the child plenty of time to play, explore and learn from daily life.
 Adding CSH memory work to the curriculum is effortless and enjoyable for little ones.